PyThaiNLP/pythainlp/docs/api/tag.rst

 pythainlp.tag
 =====================================
-The :class:`pythainlp.tag` contains functions that are used to tag different parts of a text including Part-of-Speech (POS) tags, and Named Entity Recognition (NER) tag.
+The :class:`pythainlp.tag` contains functions that are used to mark linguistic and other annotation to different parts of a text including part-of-speech (POS) tag and named entity (NE) tag.

-For the POS tags, there are two set of tags including `Universal Dependencies (UD) <https://universaldependencies.org/>`_, ORCHID [#Sornlertlamvanich_2000]_ POS tags and LST20 [#Prachya_2020]_ POS tags.
+For POS tags, there are three set of available tags: `Universal POS tags <https://universaldependencies.org/>`_, ORCHID POS tags [#Sornlertlamvanich_2000]_, and LST20 POS tags [#Prachya_2020]_.

-The following table shows the list of Part-of-Speech (POS) tags according to Universal Dependencies (UD) POS tags:
+The following table shows Universal POS tags as used in Universal Dependencies (UD):

 ============   ==========================   =============================
 Abbreviation   Part-of-Speech tag           Examples